sh1670/code-a-clock/index.md

 Your program should now effectively be a pen up and pen down program.
 However, a pen that doesn't move is useless.

-To make it more realistic use the `mouseX` and `mouseY` variables to draw your ellipse based on where you put your mouse on the screen.
+To make it more realistic use the `mouseX` and `mouseY` variables to draw your ellipse based on where you put your mouse on the screen, and maybe change the size of the pentip too.

 ---